Learn how to replace rear brake pads and rotors on Hyundai Elantra.

 - Install the rear brake caliper carrier and tighten the bolts 55 ft-lb.

 - Install the new brake pads.
-Clean the brake pad retainers (shims) and apply brake pad grease when applicable.
+Clean the brake pad retainers (shims) and apply brake pad grease.

 - Tighten the brake caliper sliding bolts to 20 lb-ft.

 - Inspect the rear brake pads of your Hyundai Elantra.

 Replacing the rear brake pads on Hyundai Elantra takes 30-45 minutes for each side.
 Plan on a total of two hours to change the rear brake pads.
 Make sure you have the right tools and parts ready.

 If you are looking to maintain and troubleshoot your Hyundai Elantra yourself, check out the guide on how to Troubleshoot and Diagnose Vehicle problems yourself.

 - Brake Caliper Carrier / Bracket 55 lb-ft

 We hope you find the Hyundai Elantra Rear Brake Pad Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Hyundai.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!